radishsoups/rubato/README.md

     * I'm going to be using Spotify's API to search for songs and artists
     * This will also keep track of genres and potentially be able to search user playlists on Spotify
 * (3 points) User Authentication
-    * I'm going to use Passport.js for user authentication and login with Google
+    * I'm going to use Passport.js for user authentication and login
 * (2 points) Hosting on Vercel
     * Connect GitHub account to Vercel in order to host the site (rather than uploading onto NYU's i6 server)